Tomoko Takahashi, PhD, EdD, LHD

 - Takahashi, Tomoko.
 2011.
 Samurai and Cotton: A Story of Two Life Journeys in Japan and America.
 Indianapolis, IN: iUniverse.

 - Takahashi, Tomoko.
 2010.
-Samurai to Wata, Nihon to Amerika [Samurai and Cotton—Japan and America].
+Samurai to Wata, Nihon to Amerika [Samurai and Cotton — Japan and America].
 Osaka, Japan: Fueisha.

-Selected (Most Recent) Refereed Journal Articles:
+Selected (Most Recent) Refereed Journal Articles (undergraduate student co-authors indicated with an asterisk):

 - Kishino, Hinako,* & Tomoko Takahashi.
 2019.
 “Global Citizenship Development: Effects of Study Abroad and Other Factors.”
 The Journal of International Students, 9(2): 1549–1576.